mattcaron/thermostat/controller/instructions.md

 1. Set it up however else you like.
 For example, I disabled wifi to save power and because I intend to just use it wired.

-1. Install the various packages that we'll need:

-       sudo apt install mosquitto

-1. Configure mosquitto, the MQTT broker to which the sensors will send messages.

-    1. Add a user to receive messages.
-Note that one can use the same user for all stations if one desires:

-           sudo mosquitto_passwd -c /etc/mosquitto/passwd <user>

-    1. Grab the example config file and gunzip it.

-           cd /etc/mosquitto/conf.d/.
-           sudo cp /usr/share/doc/mosquitto/examples/mosquitto.conf.gz .
-           sudo gunzip mosquitto.conf.gz

-    1. Edit `/etc/mosquitto/conf.d/mosquitto.conf` via your favorite method and go through it setting config values appropriately.
-It is very well documented in the example and most of the values are fine at their defaults.
-I note that I only set up the default listener, and set up the following:

-           port 8883
-           cafile /etc/mosquitto/certs/ca.crt
-           certfile /etc/mosquitto/certs/crt
-           keyfile /etc/mosquitto/certs/key
-           password_file /etc/mosquitto/passwd

-    1. Set up certs

-       1. Generate certs/keys/chain files/etc. via your favorite method.
-       1. Put them in `/etc/mosquitto/certs`
-       1. Make sure that they are owned:growned by `mosquitto:mosquitto`.
-       1. And that they're group readable:

-              sudo chmod g+r /etc/mosquitto/certs/*

-       1. At that the user `alice` is in the `mosquitto` group so NodeRed (which runs as `alice`) can read them.

-              sudo usermod -a -G mosquitto alice

 1. Set up NodeRED / Apache / etc.

    1. Install necessary dependencies: